tokay-lang/tokay-docs/README.md

 # Tokay Documentation

 This repository contains the documentation for the [Tokay programming language](https://tokay.dev).
+The latest, rendered version of this documentation can be found [here](https://tokay.dev/tokay-docs/).

-The Tokay programming language itself is currently under heavy development and can be currently found at [https://github.com/phorward/tokay](https://github.com/phorward/tokay).
+The Tokay programming language itself is under heavy development and can be found at [https://github.com/tokay-lang/tokay](https://github.com/tokay-lang/tokay).

 ## Syntax highlighting